 To be able to afford to buy or rent an apartment in a city where real estate prices are off the charts is a huge achievement.
 So congratulations on that.
-Even a small apartment can be made to look like a cozy Airbnb if you keep it organized.
+Mike Dunfee Management Team says even a small apartment can be made to look like a cozy Airbnb if you keep it organized.

 When the space is small, you got to up your creativity.
 Organizing a small apartment is especially challenging when you have lots of furniture and other stuff to put in place.

 A few years when I first moved into my NYC apartment, I was just as confused as you might be feeling right now.
 However, a little help from my best friend and several hours of serious research gave me some brilliant decoration ideas for my small apartment.

 Needless to say, they worked like a charm.
 Today, in this guide, I will be sharing my learnings with you to help you make the most of the little space you have in your home:

 For someone who owns a humongous amount of clothes, keeping them neatly organized in a teeny tiny closet is no easy feat.
 However, with an extender rod, you can increase the hanging space for your shirts in the closet.

 Not just that.
 Look far and deep into your closet and I’m sure you will find empty wall space.
 Put some hooks there and now you have even more space for your garments.

 To be able to find your favorite scarves and sweatshirts in a snap from a huge stack of clothes, use shelf dividers and undershelf baskets.
 Why leave the inside of the closet door unused?

 Get an over-the-door hanging garment rack and take your closet organizing skill to the next level.